cloudify-community/blueprint-examples/getting-started/README.md

 There are three components to this getting started guide:

   - Infrastructure blueprints (there is a separate blueprint for AWS, Azure, Openstack, and GCP).
+These blueprints are not directly deployed, rather, the application blueprint leverages infrastructure blueprints to deploy the application on the Cloud of the user's choice.
   - JBoss Application blueprint
-  - Nodejs Application blueprint

 ## Requirements

 If you have already ensured these requirements are met, skip to [installation steps](#installation-steps).

 - [ ] You will need a Cloudify Manager v5.0.5 or higher.
+See [install Cloudify Manager](#install-cloudify-manager-with-docker).

 - [ ] You must install the following plugins on your Cloudify Manager, however you may skip the Cloud plugin if the Cloud is not relevant to you.